 3. Smoky Mountain Winterfest

 Winterfest is one of the most popular activities to enjoy when you visit the Smoky Mountains during the winter months.
 The lights stay on even after the holiday season has come to an end!
 Gatlinburg, Pigeon Forge, and Sevierville are decorated in more than 5 million twinkling lights, and you can take in all the sights with a drive or trolley ride down the Parkways!
-During Winterfest, you can also see holiday shows, listen to the Smoky Mountain Tunes & Tales in Gatlinburg, and so much more.
+During Winterfest, you can also see holiday shows and so many other exciting activities.
 It’s the perfect way to get into the holiday spirit, and to keep the spirit alive even after Christmas is over!

 4. Cross Country Skiing

 If you are a fan of cross country skiing and the snow conditions are right, head over to Clingmans Dome Road!
 This 7-mile road leads to Clingmans Dome, which is the highest point in the Great Smoky Mountains National Park and the third highest mountain east of the Mississippi!
 This road is ideal for cross country skiing because it is closed to all motorized vehicles from December 1st to March 31st, and there is usually plenty of snow due to the road’s high elevation.
 Just keep in mind that Clingmans Dome Road is accessed via Newfound Gap Road, so make sure the road is not closed due to ice or snow during your visit.